Rtse716/Toronto_Predict_Homicide_Rates/README.md

 In feature_selection.py, under #Merge two docs about Toronto, change the file path to the file paths of the downloaded xlsx files.

-After running feature_selection.py, copy and paste the ouputted list of features into the feature_col list in test_features.py.

-The purpose of separating the feature selection and prediction was to run and test the prediction portion of the project without needing to run through the feature selection every time.
-The feature selection portion of the project is time consuming to run.

 ### Prerequisites

 This project is buil using python 3.8.